Perovsky56/VectorAutoRegression-Project/README.md

 # Tools used

 - **Python:**
   - **pandas:** for convenient manipulation and analysis of tabular data, such as DataFrames
-  - **numpy:** for handling arrays and performing efficient mathematical and numerical operations
+  - **numpy:** for handling arrays and performing efficient mathematical operations
   - **matplotlib:** for creating aesthetic and transparent plots and data visualizations
+  - **seaborn:** for creating even better aesthetic and transparent plots
   - **statsmodel:** for statistical and econometric modeling - essential for projects involving VAR
   - **sklearn.metrics:** providing model evaluation metrics, such as accuracy, precision, and regression measures
-- **Jupyter Notebooks:** an environment for writing and running Python code, combining code, visualizations, and rich text in a single document
+- **Jupyter Notebooks:** an environment for writing and running Python code
-- **Git & GitHub:** essential for version control and sharing code, ensuring collaboration and project tracking
+- **Git & GitHub:** essential for version control and sharing code
 - **Excel:** a spreadsheet application for organizing and analyzing data
 - **Overleaf:** an online LaTeX editor that allows writing, editing, and compiling of LaTeX documents in real-time, with no need for local installations